The Power of Reposting on Instagram

 Alongside these strategies, many brands are teaming up with similar businesses to promote products and services together.
 These partnerships could be from a variety of different relationships.
 For example, GE Appliances sometimes shared content from (and tagged!) food and design bloggers that featured their appliances.

 Co-marketing and partnership campaigns are great for both parties because they attract new audiences, increase engagement, and ultimately drive conversions.
 This is an easy win-win for both parties.
 But, these wins only happen if you partner up with the right company.

 To get the most out of a co-marketing opportunity, pursue an Instagram partner that has:

 - A common theme or style.
 Make sure your partner brand shares a similar marketing aesthetic as you, especially on Instagram.
-You’ll be Regramming each other’s posts, and you’ll want it to fit seamlessly with your content.
+You’ll be reposting each other’s Instagram posts, and you’ll want it to fit seamlessly with your content.

 - A compatible personality.
 Your Instagram is an extension of your brand’s personality.
 If you’ve cultivated a particular voice and character on your Instagram, find a partner that shares the same quirks and disposition.
 Not only will your Regram photos and captions compliment each other, but your audiences will respond positively to the content you share.

 - A lively audience base.
 The core goal of co-marketing is to access and engage a new audience base, efficiently expanding your brand’s reach on Instagram.
 If you partner with a brand that doesn’t have a large or lively audience, you won’t be able to expand yours, either.
-Find a co-marketing partner that taps into a new audience that’s eager to engage.
-Regram images and videos that draw in likes, comments, and shares among both audiences.
+Find a co-marketing partner that taps into a new audience that’s eager to engage, and start reposting on Instagram as soon as possible to draw in likes, comments, and shares among both audiences.